Sensitivity-Based Distributed Programming for Non-Convex Optimization: Abstract

 \section{Abstract}

 This paper presents a novel sensitivity-based distributed programming (SBDP) approach for non-convex, large-scale nonlinear programs (NLP).
 The algorithm relies on first-order sensitivities to cooperatively solve the central NLP in a distributed manner with only neighbor-to-neighbor communication and parallelizable local computations.
-The scheme is based on primal decomposition and offers minimal algorithmic complexity.
+The decoupling of the subsystems is based on primal decomposition.
 We derive sufficient local convergence conditions for non-convex problems.
 Furthermore, we consider the SBDP method in a distributed optimal control context and derive favorable convergence properties in this setting.
-We illustrate these theoretical findings and the performance of the proposed algorithm with simulations of various distributed optimization and control problems.
+We illustrate these theoretical findings and the performance of the proposed method with a comparison to state-of-the-art algorithms and simulations of various distributed optimization and control problems.